Partners in Conservation

 Forfar Field Station is a rustic former dive resort named after its founder and builder, Archie Forfar.

 Nestled in a beachfront coconut grove on Andros Island, Forfar provides rustic cabin-style lodging.
-Each cabin has 3-4 sets of bunk beds, electricity, fans, mosquito nets, a private bathroom with hot water, and a shower.
+Each cabin has 3-4 sets of bunk beds, electricity, fans, a private bathroom with hot water, and a shower.

 The Forfar Lodge houses the Dining Hall, Classroom, and open living areas.